Editorial Board & Staff

 conceptual framework, employ appropriate research methods, and contribute knowledge to

-generally will not entertain the same piece for both print and online publication; for
+the body of higher education literature.
+We simply consider different types of submission for each medium and generally will not entertain the same piece for both print and online publication; for

 additional information, please see below.